ENROLLMENT IS FULL

 Lily Ibur is a 2015 graduate of Clayton High School.
 She performs in a band with her sister called Bella & Lily and after signing a management deal in 2016 decided to pursue a career in music.
 In addition to working as a singer/songwriter, Lily was a student in Gifted Arts for six years and has worked as an intern for two years.
 She and her sister, Bella, have performed and worked with producers in Nashville, Boulder, New York, and Los Angeles.
 You can check them out at http://bellaandlily.com/ or on Facebook under https://www.facebook.com/BELLAandLILY/

-Students are provided instruction in diverse writing genres including fiction, …
+Students are given instruction in …

 Writers work in the format of their choice each class, though they are provided instruction in …